-for the heated special compartment shipment-weighted average measurement change for product class 5A.
+23 Note that multiplying a number by 1.000062 is equivalent to increasing it by 0.62%.
+Hence, the 1.0062 factor represents the adjustment to the energy use equation associated with the 0.62% increase to account for the heated special compartment shipment-weighted average measurement change for product class 5A.
 Similarly, the 1.0044 factor represents the 0.44% adjustment for the precooling shipment-weighted average measurement change.
 The resulting factor, 1.0106, means that the energy use equation is increased 1.06%.

-In response to comments that were received on the preliminary analysis, DOE extensively reviewed its incremental markup approach in the NOPR.
-Among the tasks DOE performed included assembling and analyzing relevant data from other retail sectors.
-DOE found that empirical evidence is lacking with respect to appliance retailer markup practices when a product increases in cost (due to increased efficiency or other factors).
+increased efficiency or other factors).
 DOE understands that real-world retailer markup practices vary depending on market conditions and on the magnitude of the change in cost of goods sold (CGS) associated with an increase in appliance efficiency.

 Given this uncertainty with respect to actual markup practices in appliance retailing, DOE uses an approach that reflects two key concepts.
 First, changes in the efficiency of the appliances sold are not expected to increase economic profits.
-Thus, DOE calculates markups/gross margins to allow cost recovery for retailers (including changes in the cost of capital) without changes in company profits.
+Thus, DOE calculates markups/ gross margins to allow cost recovery for retailers (including changes in the cost of capital) without changes in company profits.
 Second, efficiency improvements only impact some distribution costs.
 DOE sets markups to cover only the variable costs expected to change with efficiency.